roovo/typing-tutor/README.md

 ## Running

-It's all in the front end at the moment and I'm using (the excellent) [elm-live](https://github.com/tomekwi/elm-live) to run things whilst developing.
+I'm using (the excellent) [elm-live](https://github.com/tomekwi/elm-live) to run things whilst developing.
 To install this locally:

 ```
 > npm install elm-live